emilyjanedev/whisker-watch-api/README.md

 **POST /pets/:id/sightings**

-- Add a listing for a specific pet
+- Add a sighting for a specific pet

 Parameters: